 Before you begin building your email list, it is important that you have a plan in place.
 So many bloggers start collecting emails for their subscriber list, yet don’t do anything with that list!
 While an email list is a great way to communicate with your audience, you must have a plan for how you are going to nurture it.
 This includes setting up a Welcome Email sequence that automatically sends a series of emails to new subscribers.
 It also means having an actual plan for when you will be emailing them (after the sequence) and what exactly you’ll be sending them.

 As you do begin building your list, a couple of things will help improve your reader engagement (of the emails you send):

 - Enable double optin on all subscribe forms – this will require your reader to physically go check their email to confirm they want to be added.
 This also minimized spam signups (yes, there are spam bots whose sole purpose in life is to sign up for your email list!).
 This will also help ensure your email list is GDPR compliant.

-- A/B Testing to Improve Open Rates – Try out different subject lines for a single email to see what gets the better open response.
+- A/B Testing to Improve Open Rates – Try out different subject lines for a single email to see what gets a better open response.